 Remember that the legal status is independent of whether a website is operated by a professional web host or on a publicly accessible private PC.
 It is crucial that you are responsible for the content that you make publicly available.

 Please also take a critical look at the “small print” of your Internet contract.
 Some access providers have a clause in their terms and conditions that the offering of server services on private connections is not permitted.
 As long as the usage is limited, there is no rational explanation for such a restriction, but it would be annoying if your provider terminated your access for violating this rule.

 Your PC is now part of the internet.
 HTTP requests from all over the world land directly on your desk, so to speak.
 Be aware of the responsibility to ensure that such inquiries are answered in accordance with the rules and standards.
 For example, status code 200 “OK” as a response to a non-existent resource is not a rule-compliant response, even if the document provided indicates that the resource could not be found.
 404 “Not Found” would be correct here.
 A search engine can now recognize that the resource does not exist and will eventually delete it from the index.
 Conversely, it is useful to send status code 503 “Service Unavailable” during maintenance work so that a search engine does not index the maintenance page provided instead of the real content.

 How to setup your own server for web hosting – a conclusion.

-Whether it is because of technical hurdles, the costs involved, or legal concerns – the best answer to the question “How can I host my website on my own PC?” is in most cases: “Don’t do it!”
+Whether it is because of technical hurdles, the costs involved, or legal concerns – the best answer to the question “how to host my website on my own computer” is in most cases: “Don’t do it!”

 If you do, you should be very familiar with the topic, you should be familiar with the authorization concept and the separation of programs from one another in your operating system, and ideally you should already have experience with the administration of a web server such as, for example, Apache.
 This can be done very well with a local server installation that cannot be accessed from the public network, but is only set up internally for test purposes.